Statistical hypothesis test: Lady tasting tea

 In a famous example of hypothesis testing, known as the Lady tasting tea, Dr. Muriel Bristol, a colleague of Fisher, claimed to be able to tell whether the tea or the milk was added first to a cup.
 Fisher proposed to give her eight cups, four of each variety, in random order.
 One could then ask what the probability was for her getting the number she got correct, but just by chance.
 The null hypothesis was that the Lady had no such ability.
-The test statistic was a simple count of the number of successes in selecting the 4 cups.
+The test statistic was a simple count of the number of successes in selecting the four cups.
 The critical region was the single case of 4 successes of 4 possible based on a conventional probability criterion (< 5%).
 A pattern of 4 successes corresponds to 1 out of 70 possible combinations (p≈ 1.4%).
 Fisher asserted that no alternative hypothesis was (ever) required.
 The lady correctly identified every cup, which would be considered a statistically significant result.

-Courtroom trial

-A statistical test procedure is comparable to a criminal trial; a defendant is considered not guilty as long as his or her guilt is not proven.
-The prosecutor tries to prove the guilt of the defendant.
-Only when there is enough evidence for the prosecution is the defendant convicted.

-In the start of the procedure, there are two hypotheses $H_0$: "the defendant is not guilty", and $H_1$: "the defendant is guilty".
-The first one, $H_0$, is called the null hypothesis.
-The second one, $H_1$, is called the alternative hypothesis.
-It is the alternative hypothesis that one hopes to support.

-The hypothesis of innocence is rejected only when an error is very unlikely, because one does not want to convict an innocent defendant.
-Such an error is called error of the first kind (i.e., the conviction of an innocent person), and the occurrence of this error is controlled to be rare.
-As a consequence of this asymmetric behaviour, an error of the second kind (acquitting a person who committed the crime), is more common.